treeorg/Fagus/CONTRIBUTING.md

 ### Reporting Bugs

 This section guides you through submitting a bug report for Fagus.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.
+Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 #### Before Submitting A Bug Report

-* **Check the [FAQ](https://github.com/fagusrg/Fagus/discussions/categories/q-a) and the [discussions](https://github.com/fagusrg/Fagus/discussions)** for a list of common questions and problems.
+* **Check the [FAQ](https://github.com/treeorg/Fagus/discussions/categories/q-a) and the [discussions](https://github.com/treeorg/Fagus/discussions)** for a list of common questions and problems.
-* **Check [issues](https://github.com/fagusrg/Fagus/issues) to see if your issue has already been reported**
+* **Check [issues](https://github.com/treeorg/Fagus/issues) to see if your issue has already been reported**
   * If it has been reported **and the issue is still open**, add a comment to the existing issue instead of opening a new one.
   * If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
 When you are creating a bug report, please [include as many details as possible (in particular test-data)](#how-do-i-submit-a-good-bug-report).
-Fill out [the required template](https://github.com/fagusrg/Fagus/issues/new?template=bug_report.md), the information it asks for helps us resolve issues faster.
+Fill out [the required template](https://github.com/treeorg/Fagus/issues/new?template=bug_report.md), the information it asks for helps us resolve issues faster.

 ### Requesting New Features

 This section guides you through submitting an enhancement suggestion for Fagus, including completely new features and minor improvements to existing functionality.
-Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.
+Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

 #### Before Submitting A Feature Request

-* **Check the [FAQ](https://github.com/fagusrg/Fagus/discussions/categories/q-a) and the [discussions](https://github.com/fagusrg/Fagus/discussions)** for a list of common questions and problems.
+* **Check the [FAQ](https://github.com/treeorg/Fagus/discussions/categories/q-a) and the [discussions](https://github.com/treeorg/Fagus/discussions)** for a list of common questions and problems.
 Probably there already is a solution for your feature-request?
-* **Check [issues](https://github.com/fagusrg/Fagus/issues) to see if your feature request has already been reported**
+* **Check [issues](https://github.com/treeorg/Fagus/issues) to see if your feature request has already been reported**
   * If it has been reported **and the feature request is still open**, add a comment to the existing issue instead of opening a new one.
 You can also give it a like to get it prioritized.
   * If you find a **Closed** feature request that seems like it is the same thing that you would like to get added, you can create a new one and include a link to the old one.
 If many people would like to have a new feature it is more likely to get prioritized.

 #### How Do I Submit A (Good) Feature Request?

 Feature requests are tracked as [GitHub issues](https://guides.github.com/features/issues/).
 When you are creating a feature request, please [include as many details as possible (in particular test-data)](#how-do-i-submit-a-good-feature-request).
-Fill out [the required template](https://github.com/fagusrg/Fagus/issues/new?template=feature_request.md), the information it asks for helps us to better judge and understand your suggestion.
+Fill out [the required template](https://github.com/treeorg/Fagus/issues/new?template=feature_request.md), the information it asks for helps us to better judge and understand your suggestion.

 ## Developing Fagus
 This section shows you how you can set up a local environment to test and develop Fagus, and finally how you can make your contribution.